datamoto/api/README.md

 To get access to these API, you first need to be a registered user of the Datamoto.
 Then you can create a App key and use the APP key for login.

+You can also find some of the detail at http://datamoto.com